How can psychotherapy help you with grief?

 By mourning, we react to the loss and death of a loved one, which is undoubtedly the most painful loss.
 Our ancestors were wise, they did not push death beyond the walls of the hospital, but its acceptance was part of everyday life.
 They lived together, surrounded by a wider family or community, and gave their rituals a safe framework for parting.
 We can also lose home, a beloved animal, health or social status.
 These are all crises, and also a natural part of life.
 If we learn to say goodbye, then we can also welcome and look forward to everything that comes to our life afterwards.

-What is mourning?
+What is grief?

-What are the stages of mourning?
+What are the stages of grief?

 Often, people that are mourning are helped by knowing that mourning has its laws.
 It takes place in phases, it has its beginning and an end.
 It thus offers the hope that if we go through the crisis without denying it, it will end one day and we can enter a new phase of life as more mature and conscious personalities.
-Mourning is most often described in the sequence of the following phases: denial (this cannot be true.), Anger (how could this happen?
-Who is to blame?), Bargaining (maybe they were wrong, there is no further examination.), Depression (nothing anymore has value.), andreconciliation (I accept whatever comes.).
+Mourning is most often described in the sequence of the following phases:

 How to cope with the death of a loved one?